finch04/website/docs/en/guide/2-new/1-overview.md

 5. Transfer of league organization relationship
 6. Reqiurement about school and major
 7. The methods for pay for electricity and air conditioning
-8. The methods for use campus card and water card
+8. The methods for use campus card
 9. Freshmen Q&A

 #### Note: